IlAnP7L24/ros2-docker/README.md

 ## Attention: You need all download directory move to src folder manually.

 ## rosdep subcommand create new docker image that is resolve dependencies for moveit.
-ros2-docker -t moveit_depends_image moveit_ws rosdep install -r --from-paths . --ignore-src --rosdistro foxy -y
+ros2-docker -t moveit_depends_image moveit_ws rosdep install -r --from-paths . --ignore-src --rosdistro humble -y

 ## Take many time for build.
 ## Attention: Builded pkg is not contain in docker image.
 Therefor if you need moveit for your own pkg, create new docker image manually.